 The fee for a three-month membership is $99 ($89 for students and senior citizens, $66 for minors under 18).
 A discounted annual membership is available for $297.
 Members can take unlimited lessons and once they have ratings can take out boats and sailboards without limit.
 There is a two-hour work requirement every three months for all active regular members.
 Most of the CSC's active members find that they enjoy participating in various activities to the extent that they donate many more hours of their time.
 The nature of your work contribution is almost entirely up to you.
 The Club always needs people to be instructors, to help with (and learn) boat maintenance, and to assist with administration and publicity jobs.

 All membership signups and renewals are processed through this website.
 If you are paying with a credit card, or renewing your membership with volunteer hours, do that here on this website.
 We prefer that you use your own computer and sign up from home.
 Our credit card processor is Paypal, and they have their site programmed so that anyone with a Paypal account may be forced to use that Paypal account, even if they want to pay by credit card.
 So dig up that old username and password for that Paypal account you set up in 2003, or you may get a message saying your credit card is no good.
-If you can't use Paypal, and want to pay with cash, check, or our manual credit card option, come to the clubhouse to pay and fill out a form for the Treasurer to enter your signup or renewal on the website.
+If you can't use Paypal, and want to pay with cash, check, or our manual credit card option, come to the clubhouse to pay and fill out a form for the Treasurer to enter your info into the website.

 Minors (under 18 years old) can only become members with the approval of the Executive Committee.
 We welcome under-18 members who will be as responsible as our over-17 members, provided their parents/guardians understand that the club does not provide supervision, hazard screening, or environment specifically for children (UCAC is the place for this, next door to CSC).
 Minor members must fill out medical and liability waiver forms.
 Minor memberships are available only at the clubhouse.